jxli0919/EECS553-Project/README.md

 Reproduced from [Learning Fast, Learning Slow](https://github.com/NeurAI-Lab/CLS-ER), made some modifications.

-To reproduce the author’s results, we manually verified the results claimed.
 We ran their given code on the corresponding datasets and verified that the test accuracies were correct.
 We also searched for the optimal update rates and buffer size.
 We then constructed a sequential learning variation of the CIFAR‐100 dataset and compared the CLS‐ER model with the best baseline model.